mesosphere-backup/dcos-cassandra-service/README.md

 DCOS Cassandra supports backup and restore from S3 storage for disaster recovery purposes.

 Cassandra takes a snapshot your tables and ships them to a remote location.
 Once the snapshots have been uploaded to a remote location, you can restore the data to a new cluster, in the event of a disaster, or restore them to an existing cluster, in the event that a user error has caused a data loss.

 #### Backup

 You can take a complete snapshot of your DCOS Cassandra ring and upload the artifacts to S3.
-Do the following to initiate the backup:

 To perform a backup, enter the following command on the DCOS CLI: